ramioh/rami-web-template/README.md

 * .NET 6.0 target framework.
 * Enabled nullable reference types.
 * Enabled implicit `using`.

+There are other features that are also configured in the `Directory.Build.Props` file.
+Those are listed below as separate headings due to their significance.

+### 3. Root namespace and assembly name
-* Root namespace and assembly name are both equal to `Company.Product.Service.{ProjectName}`.
-Replace `Company.Product.Service` with your own value in the props file.
+Root namespace and assembly name are both equal to `Company.Product.Service.{ProjectName}`.
+Replace `Company.Product.Service` with your own value in the `Directory.Build.Props` file.
+All projects will inherit these settings.
+Consider this behavior when naming your projects, as the name will end up being part of the root namespace and the assembly name.